Basilica di Santa Maria all’Impruneta

-The interior of the church has a late 16th-century aesthetic,with a single nave and four separate pietra serena altars.
-To the left of the entrance, there is an elegant marble font donated by Florence’s Compagnia dei Tavernieri e Cuochi in 1542.
-Once you have moved past the Baptistery, on the first altar to the left, turn your eyes toward a painting of the Calling of Saints Peter and Andrew, a work by Jacopo Chimenti (1606).
-On the second altar to the left is a depiction of the Martyrdom of Saint Sebastian, attributed to Matteo Rosselli (1578-1650).Further ahead is a tempietto (small temple) to the Virgin Mary, based on a model of the one in Santissima Annunziata, and created based on a design by Michelozzo, Pagno di Lapo Portigiani and Maso di Bartolomeo.
-The ornamentation, from the skillful hands of Luca della Robbia, is all finely decorated.
-The altar of the Madonna has a silver ciborium at its centre, depicting the Discovery of the Sacred Image.
+The interior of the church,with a single nave marked by four stone altars, has a late 16th-century appearance.
+At the entrance, on the left, there is an elegant marble holy-water fontdonated by the Compagnia dei Tavernieri e Cuochi di Firenze in 1542.
+Beyond the baptistery, on the first altar on the left, you can admire the painting of TheCalling of Apostles Peter and Andrew, a work by Jacopo Chimenti (1606), and on the second altar on the left, there is The Martyrdom of St. Sebastian, thought to be by Matteo Rosselli (1578-1650).Further on, there is the small Temple of the Virgin, built after the model in Santissima Annunziata, and based on designs by Michelozzo, Pagno di Lapo Portigiani and Maso di Bartolomeo.
+The Robbian works which adorn it, by Luca della Robbia, are delicately decorated.
+The altar of the Madonna has a silver ciborium at its centre depicting the discovery of the Holy Image.

-The little temple to the right of the altar was originally supposed to hold the Holy Sacrament: at the centre of the tabernacle is a dramatic Crucifixion by Luca della Robbia, between Saint John the Baptist and a Holy Bishop (Saint Romulus or Saint Zenobius).
-In the adjacent choir is a magnificently ornate bronze grating, decorated with emblems of the Passion and completed by granducal goldsmith Cosimo Merlini the Elder in 1636.
-In the first chapel to the right, the altar holds a bronze Crucifix attributed to Pietro Tacca(1577-1649).
-On the two altars on the righthand walls of the nave you’ll find two standout paintings: The Nativity of the Virgin by Domenico Cresti, known as Il Passignano (dated 1602), and The Martyrdom of Saint Laurence, attributed to Cristofaro Allori (1577-1621).
+The little temple to the right of the altar was dedicated to housing the Blessed Sacrament: at the centre of the tabernacle there is a representation of the crucifixion by Luca della Robbia, between St. John and a holy bishop (Saint Romulus or Saint Zenobius).
+In the adjacent choir there is a magnificent golden bronze grill decorated with emblems of the passion, created in 1636 by Cosimo Merlini the Elder, the Grand Duchy’s goldsmith.
+In the first chapel on the right there is a bronze crucifix on the altar, attributed to Pietro Tacca(1577-1649).
+On the two altars on the walls on the right side of the nave are the paintings The Nativity of the Virginby Domenico Cresto, known as il Passognano, dated 1602, andThe Martyrdom of St. Lawrence, attributed to Cristofaro Allori (1577-1621).